 SHEET METAL LASER CUTTING EQUIPMENT

-Kern’s CO2 and Fiber laser systems can be equipped with innovative metal cutting technology.
-The metal cutting option allows for accurate cutting of sheet metals like stainless steel, mild steel, aluminum, copper and brass.
+Kern’s laser systems can be equipped with innovative metal cutting technology.
+The metal cutting option allows for accurate cutting of sheet metal such as stainless steel, mild steel, aluminum, copper and brass.

-The metal cutting table is constructed of durable grid work which minimizes the surface contact with the bottom of the metal being cut.
-The slat file that makes up the grid work is saved onto the computer and replacement slats can be cut on the laser system.
+The metal cutting table is constructed of durable steel grid work which minimizes the surface contact with the bottom of the metal being cut.
+The CAD cutting file for the individual grids is saved onto the systems computer and replacements can be cut on the laser system.

 Advanced metal cutting features in the KCAM Laser Software allows for complete control of the metal cutting process.
 A laser pierce delay is available ensuring the laser pierces through the metal before the motion of the cut begins.
 The nozzle air pressure can be set independently for the laser dwell, normal laser cutting and jog between parts.
 The laser’s modulation frequency can be set from 500 – 50,000 Hz to achieve a dross free cut which eliminates the need for a secondary deburring process.

 Kern’s metal cutters are not just a laser with an adjustable z-axis.
 The mechanics and software have been designed specifically for cutting metal.
 Here are a few features that set us apart from the competition:

 Kern’s CO2 and fiber metal cutting machines are capable of laser cutting mild steel.
 A high-pressure air assist injects oxygen through the optics nozzle resulting in a clean and smooth cut.